Scene-VLM: Multimodal Video Scene Segmentation via Vision-Language Models: Experiments

 \cref{fig:position_f1_outliers} shows the per-position F1 scores for both configurations. \emph{Without the focus mechanism} (red triangles), performance collapses dramatically at sequence boundaries, with edge positions showing severe degradation compared to central positions. \emph{With the focus mechanism} (blue circles), performance remains consistent across all positions, with no outliers beyond 3 standard deviations from the mean.
 This demonstrates that temporal context margins are essential for position-invariant performance.

 \paragraph{Context \& Focus Window Sizes.}

 We systematically ablate context and focus window sizes by testing $l_{\text{context}}\!\in\!\{20,10,5\}$ and $l_{\text{focus}}\!\in\!\{20,10,5,1\}$.
 Results in~\cref{tab:ctx-focus-ablation} show two consistent trends.
 First, \textbf{sequential prediction matters}: for any context window size, reducing focus to a single shot ($l_{\text{focus}}{=}1$) consistently degrades performance, demonstrating that the model benefits from causally linked predictions across multiple shots.
 Second, \textbf{longer context helps}: increasing context window size (while keeping margins) reliably improves performance, indicating that broader temporal evidence aids boundary disambiguation.
-Moreover, in line with our previous discussion, removing temporal margins induces edge degradation within a sequence, reinforcing the need for context padding to achieve position-invariant predictions.
+Moreover, as previously discussed, removing temporal margins causes edge degradation, highlighting the need for context padding to ensure position-invariant predictions.